Indonesia–Romania relations

-Indonesia and Romania established diplomatic relations in 1950.
+Indonesia and Romania established diplomatic relations on 20 February 1950, two days following Romania's recognition of Indonesian sovereignty on 18 February 1950.
 Indonesia and Romania have agreed to enhance cooperation in the trade sector.
 The nations are expecting the other to be the gate to enter each regional market: Indonesia as the gate to enter the ASEAN market and Romania as the gate to enter the European Union's.
 Indonesia has an embassy in Bucharest and Romania has an embassy in Jakarta.